HrishikeshP-01/GSOCOrgFinder/README.md

 ## Why OrgFinder?
 - It is easy to use as the input required is just your GitHub username.

--For most Open-Source enthusiasts, GitHub tends to be the proof of their knowledge in the field, hence using its API gives relevant and organisations that attract the user's interests.
+- For most Open-Source enthusiasts, GitHub tends to be the proof of their knowledge in the field, hence using its API gives relevant and organisations that attract the user's interests.

--Searching in the pool of 100's of organisations to choose a maximum of 3 manually and reading about each of them may end up being vain while our **OrgFinder** suggests you a list of the organisations according to your knowledge, hence, saving your valuable time.
+- Searching in the pool of 100's of organisations to choose a maximum of 3 manually and reading about each of them may end up being vain while our **OrgFinder** suggests you a list of the organisations according to your knowledge, hence, saving your valuable time.

 ## Result